 Accounts Payable Journal Entries refers to the amount payable accounting entries to the creditors of the company for the purchase of goods or services and are reported under the head current liabilities on the balance sheet and this account debited whenever any payment is been made.

 Journal Entries for Accounts Payable

-Whenever there is any transaction related to the purchase of goods or services on the account then there arises the liability known as accounts payable liability.
+Whenever there is any transaction related to the purchase of goods or services on the account, then there arises the liability known as accounts payable liability.
 This is to be created and recorded in the books of accounts by the company.
-For the purpose of recording the journal entries for accounts payable, the amount is measured using the seller’s invoice as it usually contains information in detail regarding the amount that the buyer has to pay and the due date.
+To document the journal entries for accounts payable, the amount is measured using the seller’s invoice as it usually contains information in detail regarding the amount that the buyer has to pay and the due date.

 Below are some of the common situations wherein the accounts payable journal entries are to be maintained.

 Typical Accounts Payable Journal Entries

 #1 – Purchase of the merchandise inventory on account:

 When there is a purchase of the merchandise inventory on account, by using the following journal entry, the liability relating to the accounts payable journal entries will be created: